Approximate 11 minute read

 An often discussed topic among church video tech people is the matter of shot composition.
 How much headroom is appropriate?
-Do the Rule of Thirds apply for all shots?
-If so, when?
-Is shot composition solely a matter of individual aesthetically pleasing yet independent shots strung together sequentially … or should the production team be cognizant and make composition decisions contingent on those directly preceding as well as setting up those which will follow?
+Do the Rule of Thirds apply for all shots in all situations?
+Is shot composition solely a matter of individually and aesthetically pleasing shots strung together sequentially … or should the production team be cognizant and therefore make composition decisions contingent on shots directly preceding or setting up those shots which will follow?
 How much nose room is appropriate?
 How tight of a shot is too tight?

 Any discussion of shot composition should begin with defining of our terms.
 Shot composition refers to the image’s frame and how the elements of a scene appear within it.
-Shot composition is equally impacted by the lens field of view as the placement of the subject – our point of interest – within the frame.
-Lastly, but equally important, well composed shots are created by operators who are intentional regarding what foreground or background objects are included or excluded in the frame as well as the positioning of these objects.
+Shot composition is equally impacted by a lens’ field of view as the placement of the subject – our point of interest – within the frame.
+Lastly but equally important, well composed shots are created by operators who are intentional regarding what foreground or background objects are included or excluded in the frame as well as the positioning of these objects.

 Fields of view have industry-accepted terms and abbreviations associated with them.
 Before we get started on shot composition, let’s review FoV basics:

 Extreme Closeup shot (abbreviated “ECU” or “XCU”): A field of view typically smaller than the vertical height of someone’s head.
-ECU’s are sometimes used for talent, or to highlight a prop or product the talent may be holding or referring to, on be used on a musicians hand or their instrument.
-In a church service context, a ECU may be used on a congregant’s or worship leader’s raised hand.
+ECU’s are sometimes used for talent, or to highlight a prop or product the talent may be holding or referring to.
+In a church service context examples of ECUs may be shots of a congregant’s or worship leader’s raised hand.

 Closeup shot (abbreviated “CU”): A field of view typically about 12″ vertically in height, also referred to as a head shot.
 CU’s are sometimes used for lead vocalist or solo instrumentalist shots, reaction shots, or highlighting a prop or product.